Particular/docs.particular.net/samples/servicecontrol/monitoring3rdparty/sample.md

  - samples/custom-checks/monitoring3rdparty
 ---

-External, third-party systems becoming unavailable might cause messages processing failures.
+External, third-party systems becoming unavailable might cause message-processing failures.
 The Particular Platform supports monitoring of third-party systems exposed as HTTP endpoints.
 This sample shows how to set up such monitoring using custom checks.

 include: platformlauncher-windows-required